Privacy Policy

 Data Collection

-Data is collected orally on the phone by reception staff or practitioners to book appointments and take contact details.
+Patients: Data is collected orally on the phone by reception staff or practitioners to book appointments and take contact details.
+Further details such as address and emergency contact details are captured using and online form which will be sent out on booking the first appointment.

 Medical information is collected by osteopaths orally at a face to face appointment.
 All information is given by the patient or their carer, parent or legal guardian.
 We only collect data that is necessary in order to carry out treatment in accordance with the Osteopathic Standards as laid down by the General Osteopathic Council.